top of page

 Renata removes her bun.

-Giuseppe pulls off his mustache.
+Giuseppe peels off his mustache.

-Sheila peels off her wig.
+Sheila yanks off her wig.

 It’s Sylvia.

-Fran gasps: “Ma?!”
+Fran gasps, “Ma?!”

 “You were never gonna let your mother help you.
 So I figured—why not let three strangers do it?”